RSE-Sheffield/pando-python/episodes/optimisation-memory.md

 As such, disk accesses similarly benefit from sequential accesses and reading larger blocks together rather than single variables.
 Python's `io` package is already buffered, so automatically handles this for you in the background.

-However before a file can be read, the file system on the disk must be polled to transform the file path to it's address on disk to initiate the transfer (or throw an exception).
+However before a file can be read, the file system on the disk must be polled to transform the file path to its address on disk to initiate the transfer (or throw an exception).

-Following the common theme of this episode, the cost of accessing randomly scattered files can be significantly slower than accessing a single larger file of the same size.
+Following the common theme of this episode, accessing randomly scattered files can be significantly slower than accessing a single larger file of the same size.
 This is because for each file accessed, the file system must be polled to transform the file path to an address on disk.
 Traditional hard disk drives particularly suffer, as the read head must physically move to locate data.